HExSA-Lab/newlib-cygwin/README.nautilus.md

 ```

 Sometimes I would get a strange file truncation error from `ar` in the
 final stage of the build.
-I haven't really pinpointed the root cause of it,
+I haven't really pinpointed the root cause of it, but
-but if you manually re-run that ar command and then do a `make install` it seems to work.
+the current fix is to re-run the ar command from the build, remake, then make install.
+See `scripts/fixup.sh`

 ## Copying over to Nautilus
 ```